Czech Budweiser brewer worries about Brexit impact

-CESKE BUDEJOVICE, Czech Republic — The Budejovicky Budvar brewery in the Czech Republic has survived a decades-long trademark battle over whether it could call its beer Budweiser.
+CESKE BUDEJOVICE, Czech Republic — The Budejovicky Budvar brewery in the Czech Republic managed to survive a decades-long trademark battle over whether it could call its beer Budweiser.
 But now it faces another potential threat: Brexit.

 The United Kingdom is one of the brewer’s top five markets, though it won’t say exactly how much beer it sends there.
 Like many other businesses, it’s concerned about what will happen if Britain leaves the European Union without an agreement governing trade.